iarsystems/ewrl78-linker-config-flashlibs/README.md

 ## Linker Configuration Trio Layout Specification

-In this section you can understand how the __ICF Trio__ components fits together.
+In this section you can understand how the __ICF Trio__ components fit together.

 ![ICF Trio layout](/images/icf_trio_layout.png)